-At Millennial Title, our staff consists of professionals with experience in legal matters, contracting, real estate sales, purchases and development.
-We concur with real estate experts that the prime home selling season begins each spring and lasts through the summer.
-Here are five reasons why now is an ideal time to sell your home.
+At Millennial Title, our staff consists of professionals with experience in legal matters, contracting, real estate sales, purchases, and development.
+We concur with real estate experts that the prime home-selling season begins each spring and lasts through the summer.
+Here are five reasons why spring is an ideal time to sell your home.

-- More (and current) comps are available.
 To determine your home’s value, property appraisers evaluate comparable housing data.
-There is typically less data available during the winter months which means that a home which sold below its value may be the only data point available for appraisers to take into account.
+There is typically less data available during the winter months which means that a home that sold below its value may be the only data point available for appraisers to take into account.
 Rule of thumb—the more comps available, the better your chances of taking advantage of compelling comps for your home’s valuation purposes.